Become a subscriber and view posts without restrictions.

 There are many things about the French culture that am drawn to and try to incorporate into my everyday life.
 From the chic style that refrains from ever being trendy and always complementary to the woman wearing the clothes or the attention to using quality ingredients that delight the senses and satiate the palate without ruining the waist-line, I have found by incorporating these ideals that my contentment level rises as I go about my everyday business and routines.

-And so I’d like to introduce a new regular post that will be appearing each weekend here on The Simply Luxurious Life.
-Sometimes on Saturday, sometimes on Sunday depending on my schedule, but always each weekend.
-Le petit plaisir is defined by the French as a simple indulgence that brings great pleasure and enjoyment.
+So today I’d like to introduce a new regular post that will be appearing each weekend here on The Simply Luxurious Life.
+Sometimes on Saturday, sometimes on Sunday depending on my schedule, but always each weekend, a Petit Plaisir will be shared.
+Le Petit Plaisir is defined by the French as a simple indulgence that brings great pleasure and enjoyment.
 The gift of les petits plaisirs is that each of us will define them differently, and perhaps depending upon the stage of life we are in our individual definition will change as well.
 It is my goal to bring you a petit plaisir I wish to share each weekend that you too can indulge in no matter where you live, how much money is in the bank account or what your age.
-Books I’ve read and I love, recipes I’ve made and want to share, simple rituals that bring me joy and anything in between will be shared.
+Books I’ve read and love, recipes I’ve made and want to share, simple rituals that bring me joy and anything in between will be shared.